 Susannah received a B.S in International Politics from Georgetown University where she wrote a thesis on factors affecting the successful transition of rebel groups to political parties in Colombia.
 She also studied at the Universidad Pontificia Comillas in Madrid.
-Upon return to the United States, she will pursue a Juris Doctorate degree from the Georgetown University Law Center.
+Upon return to the United States, she will pursue a Juris Doctorate degree from Georgetown University.